-Medicare Part D, also known as a prescription drug plan (PDP), has a list of covered medications, known as a formulary.
-Each formulary has different price-determining tiers, and generic medication is usually low-tier and the most cost-effective.
+Medicare Part D, also known as a prescription drug plan (PDP), has a list of covered medications known as a formulary.
+Each formulary has tiers, with generic, more cost-effective medication on lower tiers.

-Private insurance companies administer PDPs, and when they allocate a medication to a tier, they determine how much a person will pay toward the cost of their prescription drugs.
+Private insurance companies administer PDPs.
+When they allocate a medication to a specific tier, they also determine how much a person will pay toward the cost of their prescription drugs.

 A closeup of the hands of an older female adult holding a prescription pill pot as part of Medicare generic tier medicationShare on Pinterest